oroinc/documentation/user/back-office/system/emails/email-templates.rst

     </table>

 .. note:: If none of these Twig functions cover your cases, you can **create a custom Twig function** that returns the desired data that you can use in email templates.
-    Please, see |OroEmailBundle documentation| for details.
+    Please, see :ref:`OroEmailBundle documentation <bundle-docs-platform-email-bundle-template>` for details.

 Filters
 ^^^^^^^